By Andrew Hunter

-The stellar hitting continued in the bottom of the first with a double by senior Alex Lilja which sent Zach Boyer to score.
+The stellar hitting continued in the bottom of the first with a double by Lilja, which sent Boyer to score.
 After Lilja’s double, Adam Hoover singled to score Lilja.

 In the bottom of the second, there was another pair of singles by Zell and Boyer, but the Knights could not convert those hits into runs.
 But in the next inning, the Knights scored four runs with the help of Zell, Harvey McClain III and Stevens, all having an RBI in the bottom of the third.

-The Knights put the final icing on the cake in the bottom of the sixth with a single to left field from Wise and another single from Lilja which scored Wise.
+The Knights put the final icing on the cake in the bottom of the sixth with a single to left field from Wise and another single from Lilja that scored Wise.

-For Game 2 of the evening, Ryan Stevens got the start for the Knights.
+For Game 2 of the evening, Stevens got the start for the Knights.
 His best friend since coming to Central Penn, Adam Hoover, was catching for Stevens.
 In his 1 2/3 innings, the senior was sensational, striking out one and not allowing any hits.
-Stevens was then relieved by senior Alex Lilja.
-In his two innings pitched, he struck out three and only gave up one run.
+Stevens was then relieved by Lilja.
+In his two innings pitched, he struck out three and gave up only one run.

 Offensively, the Knights scored in every inning except the fourth.
-The Knights started off with an Owen Zell single, then he stole the next two bases and scored on a wild pitch.
-Zach Boyer walked and then scored on a Gabe Kaufman single.
+The Knights started off with a Zell single, then he stole the next two bases and scored on a wild pitch.
+Boyer walked and then scored on a Gabe Kaufman single.
 After another single by Wise, the Knights scored again.

-The Mountain Lions committed five errors in the bottom of the second which contributed to the Knights scoring another four runs.
-In the bottom of the third, the Knights had the bases loaded and Nathan Wise got hit by a pitch and Colby Criswell came to score.
+The Mountain Lions committed five errors in the bottom of the second, which contributed to the Knights scoring another four runs.
+In the bottom of the third, the Knights had the bases loaded and Wise got hit by a pitch and Colby Criswell came to score.

-The Mountain Lions had seven hits which turned into five runs but they could never catch up to the Knights.
+The Mountain Lions had seven hits that turned into five runs but they could never catch up to the Knights.
 The Knights won 14-5 in Game 2.